theogobinet/Katsumi/README.md

 * An obvious improvement would be to integrate the [elliptic curves](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).
 This is a notion that came up at the end of the semester and which, respecting the deadline, could not be implemented (and was not required).

 * Using [Schnorr signatures](https://medium.com/digitalassetresearch/schnorr-signatures-the-inevitability-of-privacy-in-bitcoin-b2f45a1f7287) for our BlockChain.

+* Group RSA and ElGamal into a parent class to benefit from function heritage (i.e. use object-oriented programming).
 ## Authors
 * **Azaël MARTIN** - [n3rada](https://github.com/n3rada)
 * **Théo GOBINET** - [Elec](https://github.com/theogobinet)